Saturday, August 13, 2022

 There you have it.
 Forty-eight words.
 At least that’s how and why I think they should have ruled.
 I could expand on it a bit, should I feel so inclined, and point out that under the Tenth Amendment it is New Jersey’s business alone what they do with their money.
 I could also expand on the point that the First Amendment says that “Congress shall make no law respecting an establishment of religion” and that New Jersey is not the federal Congress of the United States, to which the discussed amendment applies.

 My objection to this case, again, does not lie in the ruling itself; that New Jersey’s funding for transportation of students was not unconstitutional, even if the buses were taking kids to Catholic schools.
-My objections are that it should never have gotten to the Supreme Court to be ruled on in the first place because it is not a federal issue and it invokes the Jeffersonian “wall of separation between church and State,” making it again seem to some observers of the Court to be a legally binding constitutional precedent which has to be followed as law.
+My objections are that it should never have gotten to the Supreme Court to be ruled on in the first place because it is not a federal issue and it invokes the Jeffersonian “wall of separation between church and State,” making it again seem to some observers of the Court to be a legally binding constitutional precedent which has to be followed as if it were law.

 To provide proof and demonstrate this line of reasoning we need only to look at the Reynolds v.
 United States ruling invoked within this ruling itself.